Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 <BR>

 These figures make it easier to see a 6 x 5 array of horizontal borders and a 5 x 6 array of vertical borders.
 Ultimately every cell needs to know about 4 borders, the top, bottom, left and right.
-Using the perspective seen in the figure above nice facilitates assigning borders to a cell based on that cell’s row and column.
+The perspective demonstrated in the figure above nicely facilitates assigning borders to a cell based on that cell’s row and column.

 Secondly, it appears the following classes might be helpful in a solution design: `PuzzlePiece`, `PicturePuzzle`, `PuzzleCell` and `Border`.
 From an analysis point of view, I agree 100%.
 From a design perspective, there is nothing interesting about a `Border` other than the _set_ of possible values that could be placed in that location.
 Although I could create a separate `Border` class, Python’s `Set` class does everything I could want a `Border` class to do.